 If you’re concerned about foreclosure proceedings against your home, it is critical that you speak to an experienced foreclosure defense lawyer immediately.
 We understand how stressful it is to confront the prospect of foreclosure, but the longer you wait to act, the fewer options you will have, and the more difficult it will become to protect or save your home.
 For optimal results, it is crucial that you seek legal help as soon as possible.

-To get started discussing your legal options confidentially in a free bankruptcy consultation, call Sadek & Cooper Law Offices at (215)-545-0008 right away.
+To get started discussing your legal options confidentially in a free bankruptcy consultation, call Sadek Bankruptcy Law Offices Law Offices at (215)-545-0008 right away.
 Serving Philadelphia, Delaware County, Bucks County, and beyond, our Pennsylvania bankruptcy lawyers assist couples, individuals, and business owners with Chapter 7, Chapter 13, and various bankruptcy alternatives.